x157/x157.github.io/UE5/LyraStarterGame/GamePhaseSubsystem/index.md

 # Lyra Game Phase Subsystem

-*Copy/Paste from C++ comments:*
+The Lyra Game Phase Subsystem manages

-Subsystem for managing Lyra's game phases using gameplay tags in a nested manner, which allows parent and child phases to be active at the same time, but not sibling phases.
+Lyra's game phases using Gameplay Tags in a nested manner, which allows parent and child phases to be active at the same time, but not sibling phases.

 Example: `Game.Playing` and `Game.Playing.WarmUp` can coexist,